Carry your ID on playa

 That said, there is a way to directly call for help.
 The Emergency Services Department’s on-site emergency dispatch center monitors a designated emergency channel that is available for your personal radios.

-• Program your radio to 451.9000 MHz with a CTCSS/PL tone of 91.5 and 12/5kHz spacing to reach the Black Rock City 911 Dispatch.
+- Program your radio to 451.9000 MHz with a CTCSS/PL tone of 91.5 to reach the Black Rock City 911 Dispatch.
 This is limited to 4-watt power output (typical limit of most handheld radios).
-Please refer to your user manual to see how to program your radio, though there is a generic programming guide available HERE.
+Please refer to your user manual to see how to program your radio.
+We are developing a generic programming guide and of course, our wonderful Burning Man community is full of people with a desire to help.

 Are you planning on using a two-way radio (greater than five watts) for any reason on the playa?
 Emergency Services Department coordinates spectrum to avoid interference between various public safety radio infrastructure.
 Please note that in general ESD does not coordinate AM or FM broadcast radio, WiFi, HAM, FRS, GMRS, CB, or RC bands.
 However if you are planning a high power radio application in any of these bands, please let us know so we can isolate your signal in case of interference.
 Contact ESD Communications at 911@burningman.org if you have questions or to register your frequency request.